blevine/keycloak-graphql/README.md

 GraphQL types at some point.

 ## Support for subscriptions
-Two GraphQL subscriptions are implemented: events and adminEvents.
+A not-so-robust subscriptions implementation is included for Keycloak events and adminEvents.
 The back-end sits on top of a Keycloak EventListenerProvider that hooks Keycloak events and admin events.
 Since Keycloak already includes some Vert.x support, I decided to use Vert.x's reactive programming support (vertx-rx-java3) and GraphQL support (vertex-web-graphql) which also includes support for Websockets.
 The class SubscriptionServer is a Vert.x Verticle that starts an HTTP server on port 8081 (soon